craigahobbs/python-build/README.md

 ### lint

-Run pylint on the `setup.py` file and all Python source code under the `src` directory.
+Run pylint on the "setup.py" file and all Python source code under the "src" directory.

 ### doc

 Run sphinx-build on the Sphinx documentation directory (optional, defined by the `SPHINX_DOC` make variable).
-The HTML documentation index is located at `build/doc/html/index.html`.
+The HTML documentation index is located at "build/doc/html/index.html".

 ### cover

 Run unit tests with coverage.
 By default, "make cover" fails if coverage is less than 100%.
-The HTML coverage report index is located at `build/coverage/index.html`.
+The HTML coverage report index is located at "build/coverage/index.html".

 The `TEST` make variable is supported as described in the [test](#test) target above.